godotengine/godot-docs/classes/class_rigidbody2d.rst

 **Note:** You should not change a RigidBody2D's ``position`` or ``linear_velocity`` every frame or even very often.
 If you need to directly affect the body's state, use :ref:`_integrate_forces<class_RigidBody2D_method__integrate_forces>`, which allows you to directly access the physics state.

+Please also keep in mind that physics bodies manage their own transform which overwrites the ones you set.
+So any direct or indirect transformation (including scaling of the node or its parent) will be visible in the editor only, and immediately reset at runtime.

-If you need to override the default physics behavior, you can write a custom force integration.
+If you need to override the default physics behavior or add a transformation at runtime, you can write a custom force integration.
 See :ref:`custom_integrator<class_RigidBody2D_property_custom_integrator>`.

 Property Descriptions
 ---------------------